 - 3 to 4 tablespoons milk

-- leave butter out on counter to soften for several hours before making
+- leave butter out on the counter to soften for several hours before making

 - cut softened butter into pieces and place in a large bowl